IronSyd/ModerateAI/replit.md

 - **Removed Templates functionality**: Completely removed Templates feature from the application including pages, routes, and navigation
 - **Fixed Telegram integration tabs**: Resolved TypeScript errors and database column naming issues that prevented Groups, Settings, and Analytics tabs from being clickable
 - **Removed welcome message feature**: Eliminated welcome message functionality from Telegram bot settings as it's not needed for the use case
+- **Removed bot commands feature**: Eliminated bot commands configuration from Telegram settings to simplify the interface

 # System Architecture